SNCLavalin/P3-Operating-Model/README.md

 **To modify the html/javascript/CSS of the webpage**

-- Sign in to the SNC Lavalin Github profile (username and passowrd above)
+- Sign in to the SNC Lavalin Github profile
 - Go to the P3 Operating Model Gist page (https://gist.github.com/SNCLavalin/162e57c94a31658d4a8139d314f452ae)
 - Click on "Edit" in the top right section of the screen to modify code
 - Save changes